renaldipratama97/Frontend-ChatApplication/README.md

 ## About The Project

-The Hiring Channel Web is a Website that contains data from Company and Engineer, which is made for Engineers to enter their profiles so that Companies can searching for Engineers that match their specifications.
+The ChatON application is a website that has realtime private features, which is built using vuejs and socket.io-client.

 ### Built With